freedomofpress/dangerzone/plan.md

 * The produced Python code must be able to run on Windows, Linux, and macOS systems.
 This means that paths must be defined as `Path("dir") / "name"` and not `Path("dir/name")`.
+* Use click instead of argparse for building CLIs.

 ## Phase 1: Core Podman Machine Management